 DepositPhotos

-When a company initiates a regular dividend, it’s effectively promising to give back a portion of its profits back to shareholders on a consistent basis.
-Yes, dividends can be reduced and even suspended, so it’s not an ironclad promise … but given the repercussions, it’s a promise that management would prefer to keep.
+When a company initiates a regular dividend program, it’s pledging to give back a portion of its profits back to shareholders on a consistent basis.
+Yes, dividends can be reduced and even suspended, so it’s not an ironclad promise … but given the repercussions, it’s an obligation that management would prefer to meet.

-That, in and of itself, is a signal of quality—that the company believes it can generate a certain baseline of profits.
+That pledge, in and of itself, is a signal of quality.
+Because in a roundabout way, the company is stating that it believes it can generate a certain baseline of profits necessary to finance the dividend.

-Dividend growth, then, is an even stronger signal of quality.
-Companies typically won’t raise their regular dividends substantially if they think increased profitability will be cyclical and short-lived—but they will if they’re increasingly optimistic about a baseline of profits that they can count on generating year after year after year.
+Dividend growth, then, is an even stronger signal.
+Companies typically won’t raise their regular dividends substantially if they think the bigger bottom line will be cyclical and short-lived—but they will if they’re increasingly optimistic they can lift that earnings baseline year after year after year.

 There’s also something to be said about longevity of dividend growth—Dividend Aristocrats and even Dividend Kings that grow their payouts without interruption for decades are demonstrating their business’s ability to keep shareholders paid through thick and thin.